PHYS3888/Tutorial_DynamicalSystems/README.md

 addpath(fullfile(pwd,'models'))
 ```

-This tutorial assumes that you will be running all code from within this tutorial directory.
+Let's head head back to the tutorial directory (this tutorial assumes that you will be running all code from within this tutorial directory).
-Let's head head back to the tutorial directory; we're ready to get started.
+We're ready to get started.

 ## Part 1: The Linear ODE